goatchurchprime/two-voip-godot-4/README.md

 This section allows you to control all the parameters in that operate the Opus compression library, such as the Frame duration (settings between 2.5ms and 60ms), the Bit rate (bandwidth target), Sample rate, Compression Complexity, if it records stereo and if it is optimized for voice.

-Each time you change one of these values, or the toggle the De-Noise setting, the original sound recording from the microphone is reprocessed.
-This lets you hear how the quality of the sound and see how band-width changes for the different settings.
+Each time you change one of these values, or toggle the De-Noise setting, the original sound recording from the microphone is reprocessed.
+This lets you experience how the quality of the sound and band-width changes for the different settings.

 #### Recording playback panel